mufid/lontarcs-parser/README.md

 We have 4 output formats.
 Choose that suit for you:

 - Markdown.
 This format is suitable for human viewing and very readable.
-I have sort it and categorize in by year.
+I have sorted it and have categorized it in by year.
 - TSV.
 This is actually a CSV-like format, but use tab (`\t`) as separator.
 This is done due to some title which use comma.
 The benefit is instant search (when viewed from Github Desktop Web).
+You can also download this format and open it with your favorite spreadsheet program (like Libreoffice Calc, Number, or Excel)
 - JSON.
 If you want your own data, just grab this format.

 ## Updating and Installation